Kangen Water vs Hydrogen Water: What's the Difference?

 +

-At standard settings, Kangen ionizers typically produce 0.1–0.8 ppm of dissolved H₂.
-Output varies by model (K8 tends to produce more than older units), source water hardness, and the pH setting selected.
-The K8 at maximum settings has measured above 1.0 ppm in some independent tests, though this is not guaranteed.
+At standard settings, Kangen ionizers typically produce 0.5–1.0 ppm of dissolved H₂.
+Output varies by model (the K8 produces more than older units), source water hardness, and the pH setting selected.
+The K8 at maximum settings has measured above 1.6 ppm in some independent tests with optimal source water.
+The IHSA minimum therapeutic threshold is 0.5 ppm — the K8 at standard drinking settings consistently exceeds this.

 What H₂ concentration do dedicated hydrogen water generators produce?